RalphvK/colorCode/readme.md

 compare
 ```

-This will prompt for two hex values and return Hue, Sat, and Lit percentages.
+This will prompt for two hex values and return Hue, Sat, Lit percentages, as well as a generated scss line that will convert color A into color B.